Chest voice: Vocal resonance understanding

 These internal phonatory sensations produced by laryngeal vibrations are called "resonance" by singers and teachers of singing.

 During singing in the lower register, the larynx is lowered since the muscles which connect it to the rib cage are tensed whereas the muscles above the larynx are not tensed.
 Consequently, a large proportion of the vibratory energy is transmitted to the thoracic area, giving singers the impression that their voice is resonating in the chest.
-This impression however is false.
+This impression, however, is false.
 The chest by virtue of its design and location can make no significant contribution to the resonance system of the voice.
 The chest is on the wrong side of the vocal folds and there is nothing in the design of the lungs that could serve to reflect sound waves back toward the larynx.

+Acoustic buzz

+Singing voice produces harmonics (a.k.a. buzz).
+The intended fundamental frequency along with the harmonics is known as pitch construct.
+Tenor, baritone, bass, alto, mezzo-soprano singers produce pro-dominant harmonics during singing when they perform in full chest voice.
+This allows us to determine if a voice is produced via full chest singing simply looking at the spectrogram.
+Sopranos and countertenors mainly produce the first four harmonics strongly and these harmonics are counted as a pure part of the pitch construct.
+Spectrogram images of a soprano or a countertenor indicate the strongest first four harmonics in full chest singing.